Tenses

 In simple words, Tenses tell us about time of an action.

-- I play football. - Present
+For example :- I play football. - Present

 - I Played football. - Past